mapme-initiative/mapme-docker/README.md

 # mapme-docker

-This repository is builds a docker images with the latest releases of [GDAL](https://github.com/OSGeo/gdal/releases), [PROJ](https://github.com/OSGeo/proj/releases), and [GEOS](https://github.com/libgeos/geos/releases) as well as a selection of recent version of R spatial packages.
+This repository builds docker images with the latest releases of [GDAL](https://github.com/OSGeo/gdal/releases), [PROJ](https://github.com/OSGeo/proj/releases), and [GEOS](https://github.com/libgeos/geos/releases) as well as a selection of recent version of R spatial packages.

 The docker images are published here: